The WDN encourages experienced stations to become one of our Net Control Stations!

 NOTE: If you have traffic that needs to be relayed beyond this net, check in with:

-“YOURCALL Name QTC for WL2K” or “YOURCALL Name QTC for Email”
+“URCALL Name QTC for WL2K” or “URCALL Name QTC for Email”

 Please no NTS messages for this net.